hasanali33/hasanali33/README.md

 pursing a second degree in Computer Science with dreams and a desire to make tech more accountable and equitable.

-currently reading books about healthcare, music, and tech, hit me up if you want to discuss :)
+currently reading books about healthcare and tech, hit me up if you want to discuss :D

-always down to talk more regarding tech, healthcare, and sports!
+always down to talk regarding music and sports!